simpixelated/strongtownscarmel/content/blog/solving-climate-goals-strong-towns-principles/index.md

   <figcaption class="figure-caption">Strong Towns Carmel members at city hall</figcaption>
 </figure>

 While Strong Towns does not have a specific goal of fighting climate change, the founder of Strong Towns believes that a [bottom-up revolution](https://www.strongtowns.org/journal/2022/7/13/for-those-who-wish-wed-talk-about-climate-change-more) is going to be more successful than top-town legislation.
-A majority of Strong Towns' campaigns combat climate change by lowering dependency on cars, reducing asphalt covered heat-islands, planting more carbon storing street trees, and re-using and adapting existing infrastructure.
+A majority of Strong Towns' campaigns combat climate change by lowering dependency on cars, reducing asphalt covered heat-islands, planting more carbon-storing street trees, and re-using and adapting existing infrastructure.

 Strong Towns Carmel is focused on making Carmel an even safer and more joyous place to walk, bike, and (hopefully someday soon) ride public transit.
-Better options for replacing car trips will make Carmel stronger and more sustainable, while also lowering greenhoue-gas (GHG) emissions -- a specific goal of the Climate Action Plan.
+Better options for replacing car trips will make Carmel stronger and more sustainable, while also lowering greenhouse-gas (GHG) emissions -- a specific goal of the Climate Action Plan.

 At the meeting I spoke to our advocacy for three things in Carmel: safer routes for walking and biking, funding public transportation, and legalizing missing middle housing.
 You can listen to my public comment about 3 minutes into this video: